ld32/archiveSmallFiles/README.md

 $ sudoCorrectPermission.sh pass2 4

 Aftet that, you can run the next pass now: pass2
-$ checkArchives.sh tar local/sbatch pass2
+$ checkArchives.sh tar local pass2

 # To randomly un-archieve 10 folder and compare with original using diff command:
 randomUnArchiveToCheck.sh tar pass1 10